Hello. This is Francesca Spiegel.

 2017

-Film review.
-Discreet, Travis Matthews’ ballad to gay Texans (Berlin Film Festival)
+Discreet, Travis Matthews’ ballad to gay Texans,” film review, IndieRepublik.

 2016

-Dissertation: Ph.D. thesis on the ancient Greek tragedian Sophocles.
-Exclusion in Sophocles.
+Exclusion in Sophocles, doctoral dissertation on the ancient Greek tragedian Sophocles.

-Essay: “Not even his dead body: Polyneices, the excluded brother.” in Occupy Antigone.
-Peter Narr Press.
+“Not even his dead body: Polyneices, the excluded brother,” chapter in Occupy Antigone, Peter Narr Press.

 2015